Find your phone with your Google Assistant

 - Open the Google Home app .

-- Tap Menu and make sure the Google Account listed is the one you want to link to your voice.
-To switch accounts, click the triangle next to the Account name and choose the correct Account.
+- Verify that the Google Account that is listed is the one linked to Google Home.
+To switch accounts, click the triangle to the right of the account name.

 Step 2.
 Find your phone!